nmattia/niv/README.md

 1 directory, 6 files
 ```

-The files `default.nix`, `nix/default.nix` and `nix/packages.nix` are useful
-defaults for any Nix project.
-The file `nix/sources.json` is the file used by
+The file `nix/sources.json` is the file used by niv to store versions and is
-niv to store versions and is initialized with niv and nixpkgs:
+initialized with niv and nixpkgs:

 ``` json
 {